 Stroller Weight – If (like me) you need to get the stroller up stairs or would have difficulty pushing and maneuvering a heavy stroller, this may or may not be an important point when narrowing down your choices.

 Rain cover – Are you going to be going out in the rain or snow?
 If you are, consider the need for a rain cover.
-Some cat strollers come with a rain cover, others may need to be purchased separately.
+Some small pet strollers come with a rain cover, others may need to be purchased separately.

 Manufacturer – Some of the more popular manufacturers (in no particular order) are listed below:

-Some other points to consider when choosing a cat stroller
+Some other points to consider when choosing a stroller

 Easy folding – Does the stroller need to be easy folding or will it be left unfolded?